sl0/opti/README.txt

 sleep        (sort is ready now visible in process-list)

-The later two are new within version 0.3, counter-reset gives the chance, to have an sorted ruleset of current traffic, not on todays traffic.
+The last two of these are new within version 0.3, counter-reset gives the chance, to have an sorted ruleset of current traffic, not on todays traffic.
 The sleep command now is called externally although the internal command works well, because it's useful to have an idea of internal state from the outside.
+All they are called using their full pathname.

+Version 0.7 sorting is quicker now due to an error in counting entries before.
+Works in production environment since version 0.5 without any complains but some rumors about better performance at all.
+The code especially in the mov_up def is a little bit beautified now.

-version 0.6 comes along with a pythonic setup.py, which is a prerequisite for upload into pypy archives.
+Version 0.6 comes along with a pythonic setup.py, which is a prerequisite for upload into pypy archives.
 Only few changes happend: restore is done without counter-values, as its intention is to apply a new ruleset coming form the managment system.
 That one usually does not